Can a Gift Deed be Challenged in Court?

 What is the method for revoking a Gift Deed?

-Section 126 of the Transfer of Property Act specifies the circumstances under which a gift might be canceled and the Gift deed can be challenged in Court.
+Section 126 of the Transfer of Property Act specifies the circumstances under which a gift might be cancelled, and the Gift deed can be challenged in Court.
 The following are necessary components for gift revocation:

-• such an occurrence must not be contingent on the donor’s will;
+• Such an occurrence must not be contingent on the donor’s will;

-• the condition for the suspension or revocation must be agreed upon by the recipient at the time of gift acceptance.
+• The condition for the suspension or revocation must be agreed upon by the recipient at the time of gift acceptance.

 • The condition should neither be unlawful nor unethical, nor should it threaten the estate formed by the gift, or else the Gift deed can be challenged in Court.